-As we can see in the image, epicotyl is the region above the cotyledons in the axis of growing seedling, whereas hypocotyl is the region below the cotyledons and above the roots.
+As we could see in the image, epicotyl is the region above the cotyledons (in the axis of growing seedling), whereas hypocotyl is the region below the cotyledons and above the roots.

 It is the first and the most crucial step for a dormant or dry seed.
-During the imbibition stage, a dry seed absorbs water that results in swelling.
-By the absorption of water, the dry seed gets rehydrated and softens the seed coat.
-Further, the swelling ruptures the soft or moistened testa as a result of which radicle comes out of the seed as a “Primary root”.
+During the imbibition stage, dry seeds absorb water that results in swelling.
+After absorbing water, the dry seeds get rehydrated, and the seed coat softens.
+Further, the swelling ruptures the soft or moistened testa, due to which a radicle comes out of the seed as a “Primary root”.

 The outer aleurone layer of an endosperm produces hydrolysing enzymes via the assistance of gibberellic acid.
-Hydrolysing enzymes like amylases, proteases etc. helps in the metabolization of reserve food.
-A seed assimilates the reserve food materials like stored starch, proteins or fats by harnessing the energy released during the respiration.
+Hydrolysing enzymes like amylases, proteases etc., helps in the metabolization of reserve food.
+Seeds assimilate the reserve food materials like stored starch, proteins or fats by harnessing the energy released during cellular respiration.

 The hydrolysing enzymes convert the insoluble organic matter into a soluble form and organic food into an elementary form.
-The simpler food is then transported to the growing epicotyl, hypocotyl, radicle, plumule via cotyledons.
+Then, the simpler food is transported to the growing epicotyl, hypocotyl, radicle, plumule via cotyledons.

 Development of the Embryo Axis into Seedling

-A seedling grows from an embryo axis, after food translocation from the endosperm wall to the different parts.
+A seedling grows from an embryo axis after food translocation from the endosperm wall to the different parts.
 This stage makes the cells of an embryo metabolically active.
-Then the cells of embryo undergo rapid cell divisions, expansion and form a seedling.
+As a result, the embryo cells undergo rapid cell divisions, expansion and eventually form a seedling.

-After 2-3 days, we will see the germinated seeds in the beaker-A, not in B. The experiment proves that air is necessary for the seed germination.
-Oxygen helps in the seed respiration and provides the energy source for the metabolism of complex biomolecules.
+After 2-3 days, you could see the germinated seeds only in beaker-B. The experiment proves that air is necessary for seed germination.
+Oxygen helps in seed respiration and provides the energy source for the metabolism of complex biomolecules.

-In beaker-A, add some ice cubes along with few gram seeds and keep it in a box.
-Then take beaker-B and add few gram seeds into the water at room temperature.
-After 2-3 days, germination of the seed occurs in the beaker-B that place at room temperature.
+Add a few gram seeds in beaker-A, and keep it in a box containing some ice cubes.
+Then, add few gram seeds over the wet cotton wool in beaker-B and keep it at room temperature.
+After 2-3 days, you could observe the germinated seeds in beaker-B placed at room temperature.

-Therefore, components like water, air and temperature are necessary for the seed germination.
-There is an experiment named “Three bean experiment” which proves the importance or requirement of oxygen, water and temperature for the germination of seed.
-This experiment makes the use of three-bean seeds:
+Hence, it is proved that components like water, air and temperature are necessary for seed germination.
+An experiment named “Three bean experiment” also demonstrates the necessity of oxygen, water, and temperature for seed germination.
+This experiment makes the use of 3 bean seeds:

 - One grain sets inside the water.

-- The second seed sets partially in the water.
+- A second seed sets partially in the water.

 Allow the seeds to germinate and wait up to 2-3 days.
-This experiment proves that the seed that is partially in water will germinate as it gets air, light and water at the same time.
+This experiment proves that a seed partially dipped in the water will germinate as it gets air, light and water at the same time.

 Light and Darkness